rahulgarg223/Sign-Language-Digits-Recognition/README.md

 # Sign-Language-Digits-Recognition
 This project involves sign language in which hand is used for pointing out the number from 1 to 9 .
-It is useful for deaf people.
+It is very useful for the help of deaf people to understand the things.